 - It is very important to wash bitter leaves properly so they are absolutely free from bitterness.
 If not, wash and squeeze them more.
 If the bitterness cannot be washed away (which is usually the case with the bitter leaves sold in stores), boil it for about 15 minutes and wash it in cold water.

-- ash and cook the cocoyam till soft.
-Remove the peels and use a mortar and pestle to pound the corms to a smooth paste.
+- Wash and cook the cocoyam till soft.
+Remove the peels and use a mortar and pestle to pound the corms (if you have boiled ede, wash and pound) to a smooth paste.
 Add a little bit of oil and stir very well.

 - Add the ground crayfish, pepper, bitter leaves (if they just have not been parboiled), and the cocoyam paste (in small lumps) and cook for 10 minutes.

-- Then add the palm oil and go to step 5.
-Note If the bitter leaves were parboiled in order to remove the bitterness, then for step 3 add the ground crayfish, pepper, the cocoyam paste (in small lumps), and the bitter leaves.
+- Then add the palm oil.Note: If the bitter leaves were parboiled in order to remove the bitterness, then for step 3 add the ground crayfish, pepper, the cocoyam paste (in small lumps), and the bitter leaves.

 - Now, make all the components of this dish at this stage.
 Cover the pot and leave to cook on high till all the cocoyam lumps have dissolved.